 A mentor has specific knowledge and expertise that will contribute to your learning and skill development in a way little else can.
 “Having a reality check from a trusted partner (especially in your chosen field, function, or expertise) can be invaluable,” explains Katy Montgomery, Global Director, INSEAD Career Development Centre.
 “Mentors not only impart knowledge, but can serve as accountability partners and sounding boards”.
 Look for a woman or man who has been where you are and is willing to give you advice.

 #3: Join Forces with Men

 As you look to empower yourself, remember that men are not the enemy.
 With the launch of the HeforShe campaign by the UN Women, more and more men are coming forward as allies.
 INSEAD is home to a “Manbassador” initiative that is designed to improve gender equality.
-“Most men want to help,” says Minh Huy Lai, Managing Director, INSEAD MBA Programme.
+“Most men want to help,” says Minh Huy Lai, former Managing Director, INSEAD MBA Programme.
 “Join forces and work with them to take concrete steps in advocating for gender equality.”

 #4: Embrace Your Personal Leadership Style

 Keep in mind that personality traits like sensitivity and the ability to take a holistic approach may be traditionally considered to be feminine, but they are also proven to be characteristics that make for a good leader.

 Follow the advice of Xiaowei Rose Luo, Associate Professor of Entrepreneurship and Family Enterprise at INSEAD: “Adjust your mindsets, shed your limiting beliefs and maintain openness to the idea that many of your experiences have prepared you well to be a leader.”